jbcodeforce/ML-studies/docs/ml/generative-ai.md

 Foundation models support the following parameters to control randomness and diversity in the response:

 **Temperature** – Large language models use probability to construct the words in a sequence.
 For any given next word, there is a probability distribution of options for the next word in the sequence.
 When we set the temperature closer to zero, the model tends to select the higher-probability words.
-When we set the temperature further away from zero, the model may select a lower-probability word.
+When we set the temperature further away from zero, the model may select a lower-probability word which leads to creative output.

 In technical terms, the temperature modulates the probability density function for the next tokens, implementing the temperature sampling technique.
 This parameter can deepen or flatten the density function curve.
 A lower value results in a steeper curve with more deterministic responses, and a higher value results in a flatter curve with more random responses.

 **Top K** – Top K defines the cut off where the model no longer selects the words.
 For example, if K=50, the model selects from 50 of the most probable words that could be next in a given sequence.
 This reduces the probability that an unusual word gets selected next in a sequence.

 In technical terms, Top K is the number of the highest-probability vocabulary tokens to keep for Top-K-filtering - This limits the distribution of probable tokens, so the model chooses one of the highest-probability tokens.

 **Top P** – Top P defines a cut off based on the sum of probabilities of the potential choices.
 If we set Top P below 1.0, the model considers the most probable options and ignores less probable ones.
 Top P is similar to Top K, but instead of capping the number of choices, it caps choices based on the sum of their probabilities.
 For the example prompt "I hear the hoof beats of ," we may want the model to provide "horses," "zebras" or "unicorns" as the next word.
 If we set the temperature to its maximum, without capping Top K or Top P, we increase the probability of getting unusual results such as "unicorns."
 If we set the temperature to 0, we increase the probability of "horses."
 If we set a high temperature and set Top K or Top P to the maximum, we increase the probability of "horses" or "zebras," and decrease the probability of "unicorns."

-#### Length
+#### Lengths

 The following parameters control the length of the generated response.